jriguera/bosh-ironic-cpi-release/README.md

 platforms in the `checks` folder.

 ## Cloud-Config setup

-Focusing in Bosh v2 style manifests, before starting using the new Bosh Director, you have to upload a cloud-config definition to describe the infrastructure, this is an example:
+Focusing in Bosh v2 style manifests, before starting using the new Bosh Director, you have to upload a cloud-config definition to describe and use the infrastructure.
+Given the following example:

 ```
 azs: